 One helpful tool for conducting a competitor analysis is a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis.
 Learning the unique strengths and weaknesses of your business and your competitors helps you better position yourself in the market.
 Additionally, you can decide how to move forward by identifying opportunities and threats.

 Management and organization help your business thrive, from your company’s structure to your employees’ roles and responsibilities.
-By establishing clear lines of communication and decision-making, you can ensure that your business is running smoothly.
+By establishing clear lines of communication and decision-making in your business plan, you can ensure that your business is running smoothly.
 Efficient internal communication also benefits your students, ensuring they return to your yoga studio.

 5. Pick a Location For Your Studio